Tools for Getting Un-stuck

 Inviting Your Demons in for a Tea Party

 Here I am again.
-Triggered by the same upsets, blaming others, avoiding things, pushing people or experiences away with judgment, or worse, desperately distracting myself, or desperately chasing things - outstanding success, perfection, notoriety, wealth - as if they are going to make us unstoppably happy.
-I know I've got sensitivities - 'hot buttons' - things that set me off, that make me behave in ways I don't feel good about, that make a mess of things, of relationships.
+Triggered by the same upsets, blaming others, avoiding things, pushing people or experiences away, desperately chasing things - outstanding success, perfection, notoriety, wealth, popularity - as if they are going to make me eternally happy.
+I know I've got sensitivities - 'hot buttons' - things that set me off, that make a mess of things.

 The upset seems to just rise up and grab me.
 I don't know how to un-hook from it - to let it go or leave it behind.
-I may know where the sensitivity came from (or not) but I just can't seem to release myself from its grip.
+I may know where the sensitivity comes from (or not) but I just can't seem to release myself from its grip.

 I feel powerless in its presence.
 Trapped.
 Unable to respond maturely or skillfully.
-It's like it's got me in its grip.
+It's like it takes over me.
 Sometimes I think I've grown out of it, but then a certain situation arises and - boom!
 Here I am again, at its mercy.

 Sound familiar?
 This is reactivity.
 We're stuck and we don't have access to our full range of creativity and capabilities to draw on.

 The 'hook' is some kind of experience that we've associated with fear.
-It might be thinking others see me as imperfect, or a loser, or not in control, wrong.
+It might be thinking others see me as imperfect, or a loser, or not in control, or wrong.

 The fear might be around displeasing other people or not doing 'the right thing' all the time, or not being accepted, not belonging.